-12. Inquire of the IRPAF at a post-audit, pre-issuance review of the Company’s annual financial statements, the IRPAF’s opinion thereon, and any problems, difficulties or disagreements with management encountered by the IRPAF during the course of the audit, and management’s response.
+- 12. Inquire of the IRPAF at a post-audit, pre-issuance review of the Company’s annual financial statements, and the IRPAF’s opinion thereon, of any problems, difficulties or disagreements with management encountered by the IRPAF during the course of the audit, and management’s response.

-- Meet to review and discuss with the Company’s financial management and with the IRPAF the quarterly and annual financial statements, including the Company’s disclosures under “Management’s Discussion and Analysis of Financial Condition and Results of Operations,” prior to any public release or announcement or submission to a regulatory agency.
+- Review and discuss with the Company’s IRPAF the quarterly and annual financial statements, including the Company’s disclosures under “Management’s Discussion and Analysis of Financial Condition and Results of Operations,” prior to any public release or announcement or submission to a regulatory agency.

 - Recommend to the Board of Directors that the financial statements be included in the Company’s annual report to the SEC on Form 10-K if the Committee finds the financial statements acceptable.
 Such recommendation shall be reported in the Committee report included in the proxy statement.

 - Review and discuss quarterly earnings releases with the Company’s financial management and the IRPAF prior to issuance.

 - Annually review the Company’s policy for financial information and earnings guidance provided to analysts and rating agencies.